 How to Troubleshoot Problems on Your Android Tablet

-No electronic device comes without its share of problems.
-Here are some typical problems you may encounter on your Android tablet and some suggestions for a solution.
+Here are some typical problems you may encounter on your Android tablet and some suggestions for a solution:

 General trouble: For just about any problem or minor quirk, consider restarting the tablet by turning it off and then turning it on again.
 This procedure will most likely fix a majority of the annoying problems you encounter.

-Check the cellular data connection: As you move about, the cellular signal can change.
+Check the mobile data connection: As you move about, the mobile-data signal can change.
 In fact, you may observe the status bar icon change from 4G to 3G to even the dreaded 1X or — worse — nothing, depending on the strength and availability of the cellular data service.

-My advice for random signal weirdness is to wait.
+Some advice for random signal weirdness is to wait.
 Oftentimes, the signal comes back after a few minutes.
-If it doesn’t, the cellular data network might be down, or you may just be in an area with lousy service.
+If it doesn’t, the mobile data network might be down, or you may just be in an area with lousy service.
 Consider changing your location.